Judge in Trump's hush money trial threatened to remove witness from court for behavior on stand

 Judge Juan M. Merchan told Robert Costello, a former federal prosecutor, that his conduct during testimony was contemptuous.
 Costello aggravated Merchan repeatedly in part by continuing to speak after objections were sustained — a signal to witnesses to stop talking.
 At one point, Costello remarked “jeez” when he was cut off by an objection.
 He also called the whole exercise “ridiculous.”

-The heated exchange came toward the end of a heated day that included the prosecution’s star witness admitting to stealing tens of thousands of dollars from Trump’s company.
-Trump’s lawyers also pressed Merchan to stop the case from going to the jury and throw out the charges after prosecutors concluded their presentation of evidence.
-He didn’t immediately rule on the request,
+The exchange came toward the end of a heated day that included the prosecution’s star witness admitting to stealing tens of thousands of dollars from Trump’s company.
+Trump’s lawyers also pressed Merchan to dismiss the case after prosecutors concluded their presentation of evidence.
+The judge didn’t immediately rule on that request.

 “And then if you don’t like my ruling, you don’t give me side eye and you don’t roll your eyes.”